storytelling is oxygen for the soul

 creation of the cherita 22 june 1997 – 22 june 2017

 In June 1997, ai li, the founding editor and publisher of still, moving into breath, dew-on-line, and now the co-editor of the cherita, created a new short form called cherita.
 You can find more information about the cherita and ai li on our origins, biographies, articles and bibliography pages.

-The Original Guidelines
+The Original and Official Guidelines